hackximus/NewbieShell/README.md

 # NewbieShell
 ## Reverse shell for beginners

-When preparing for the OSCP certificate, I mostly used Netcat and a msfvenom payload for a connection.
-The most annoying thing for me was that when downloading and uploading software, it required a very long text.
-Since I like to program in C#, I thought I would just simplify this for myself.
-Through this idea the NewbieShell was born.
+When preparing for the OSCP certificate, I mostly used Netcat and an msfvenom payload for a connection.
+The most annoying thing for me was that downloading and uploading software required a very long text.
+Furthermore, when the connection was interrupted, I had to rebuild the connection most of the time.
+Since I like to program in C#, I thought I could simplify this.
+With this idea the NewbieShell was born.
 The goal was to execute code with short keywords, like download.
 This saves the attacker time and nerves.
-Furthermore, as the name "NewbieShell" suggests, this software is also intended for beginners.
+Moreover, as the name "NewbieShell" suggests, this software is also intended for beginners.

 ## Usage

-There are two ways to use NewbieShell.
+There are three ways to use NewbieShell.
 The simple method in the Console.

 ```
 NewbieShell.exe